terintealexandrin18/exptrack/README.md

 ### Compatibility

 - Browser Compatibility.
-The pythone app has been tested on the following browsers:
+The python app has been tested on the following browsers:

 |Name of the Browser|Compatible ✓ / Incompatible ✕ |
 |--|--|